 You can give each Storage Pool its specific RAID configuration depending on the need for redundancy, storage, or performance characteristics.

 Your movie collection, for example, is static and may grow slowly over the years.
 Assuming you have a backup, redundancy is not a requirement, but storage space is.
-You can sacrifice redundancy for space and create a separate Storage Pool and Volume for it.
+You can sacrifice redundancy for space and create a separate Storage Pool and Volume.

 Your data in Shared Folders, on the other hand, is very dynamic, and availability is paramount.
 A high level of redundancy is mandatory.

-Storing your movie collection on a separate Storage Pool, and therefore Volume makes a lot of sense.
+Storing your movie collection in a separate Storage Pool and, therefore, Volume makes a lot of sense.
 Note that different data can have different backup schedules.
 I will mention this below.

 Performance Gain

-When you separate data over different Storage Pools, you might achieve better performance.
-For example, while one pool is storing a backup, another pool can serve data to users.
-The disks will become less of a bottle-neck, assuming you have HDDs, not SSDs.
+When you separate data across different Storage Pools, you might achieve better performance.
+For example, while one pool stores a backup, another pool can serve data to users.
+The disks will become less of a bottleneck, assuming you have HDDs, not SSDs.

-Talking SSD: an SSD cache is assigned per Volume.
-You can collect data that benefit from a cache on a single Volume that you assign the cache to, separate from data that do not benefit from a cache.
+Talking SSD, an SSD cache is assigned per Volume.
+You can collect data that benefits from a cache on a single Volume to which you assign the cache, separate from data that does not benefit from a cache.

 Maintenance And Backup

 When a Volume or Storage Pool fills up, you only need to upgrade the disks for that pool, not the entire disk set in your DiskStation.
 This makes maintenance easier.
-When you backup data per Volume, you can backup dynamic data more frequently than other data that is more static.
+When you back up data per volume, you can back up dynamic data more frequently than other more static data.

-While talking about an expansion unit with its own Storage Pool, you can use this unit exclusively for one of your backups.
+While discussing an expansion unit with its own Storage Pool, you can use this unit exclusively for one of your backups.

 What Do You Think